image description

 • Most values can be tweaked using the MSView software, including LED states and warning levels (Windows only, wine not tested yet)

-• Someone has written a python module which outputs most of the current values to JSON
+• Someone has written a python module which outputs most of the current values to JSON.
+We use this to log statistics to a database, which is then displayed in a Grafana dashboard

 • Hardware DIP switch to disable changes via the Web GUI (although this is the only security offered)